MARTIMM/Sufitrail/Doc/Progress Sufitrail App.md

     * [x] link; "http://www.sultanstrail.com/".
     * [x] time; date and time of conversion.
     * [x] keywords; "hike", "Vienna", "Istanbul" and some others taken from the filename.
-    * [ ] bounds; not used
+    * [x] bounds; not used, Garmin uses it!
     * [ ] extensions; not used

 * [x] Remove all spaces between elements thereby making the gpx file smaller.
 * [x] Program to convert all tracks using above program: `convert-all-tracks.pl6`.
   * [x] Convert tracks one by one.
   * [ ] Compress the track to a smaller format to make the payload smaller.
-* [ ] Start showing the sultanstrail icon and only show content when everything is ready in the background.
-This provides a better user experience.
+  * [ ] Sufi track is in one gpx file.
+Need to split them up to have a smaller footprint, especially when more features are put into the gpx as waypoints.
+  * [ ] Extract the waypoints from the sufi track gpx file into separate file.

 # Bugs
 * [ ] Android.
 Hangup after a while when swiping etc. over the map